M-Nitsche/BeeWatch/README.md

 | iPhone 12 Pro | 12 MP         |

 ### Labeling
+(David Blumenthal)
 For the initial labeling the [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.6.html) was used.
-With it's limited export functionalty we quickly ran into problems because we experimented with different models and frameworks which required different formats.
-This lead us to the holostic object detection platform [Roboflow](https://roboflow.com) which offers several export formats.
+In order to distribute the effort and to work efficiently, we decided that everyone should label the images they had taken themselves and then later merge them into a single data set.
+This quickly led to problems when merging, as e.g. label names were assigned differently or not at all.
+The limited export functionality (its own format, which is not common and Coco json format where we had problems exporting) made us witch to another editor, because we experimented with different models and frameworks and therefore required different formats.
+This lead us to the holistic object detection platform [Roboflow](https://roboflow.com) which offers several export formats.

 The final Dataset consists of 1.814 images with 104 null examples.
 Each image has 1.1 annotations on average with results in 2.047 annotation overall with one class [bee].
 Images are annotated with bounding boxes.